all

 - Booking closes on

-This practical, half-day overview CPD course explores how to ensure on-site compliance with building regulations at each critical stage of the construction process, from excavation to occupation.
+This practical, half-day overview CPD course explores how to ensure on-site compliance with building regulations at each critical stage of the construction process, for non-higher risk buildings, from excavation to occupation.
 Participants will learn practical strategies to prepare for building regulation inspections, avoid common compliance pitfalls, and ensure that each stage of the project is inspection ready.
 By the end of the workshop, attendees will have a clear understanding of how to manage the building regulation compliance process on-site and pass inspections smoothly and efficiently.

 CPD: This course counts for 3 hours CPD.

-Cost: £85+VAT
+Cost: £90+VAT

 Platform: This course will be held via Zoom and will run for 3.5 hours including time for breaks.